Article I – NAME

 Section 6.
 All applications for membership must be completed in full on a form provided by the Association.
 Each application must be accompanied by one year’s dues and two letters of recommendation.
 One letter may come from any regular or founding MAPPS member in good standing and the other from any other person for whom the applicant has served process.
 No applicant shall be considered for membership if the applicant has been convicted of a felony within the past five years or who has had their right to serve process revoked by any issuing authority unless said conviction or revocation has been pardoned or expunged.

 Section 7.
-Membership may be revoked by the Board of Directors for violations of the Bylaws, the Code of Ethics or failure to comply with decisions of the Arbitration and Grievance Committee.
+Membership may be revoked by the Board of Directors for violations of the Bylaws, the Code of Ethics.
 In addition, any member who is convicted of a felony or who has their right to serve process revoked by any issuing authority may have their membership revoked after review by the Board of Directors.

 Section 8.
 A member convicted with a felony shall report the full details within 10 days of being convicted to the Board of Directors by notification to the Secretary.